Counseling Degree Programs Online with Financial Aid

 Check Deadlines and Apply Early

 Most financial aid opportunities have strict deadlines.
-Write them down in a calendar or planner to ensure you meet each one.
-When possible, start the application process early for as many opportunities as possible to make it less stressful and provide ample time to gather any application components needed.
+Note them in a calendar or planner to ensure you meet each deadline.
+Start the application process early so you have as many opportunities as possible.
+This will reduce stress and give you ample time to gather any application components that are required.

 Gather All Necessary Documents